MO436-MC934/notebooks/README.md

 and JIT compiler designed by Google to speedup high-performance numerical computing and machine learning applications.
-It has been extensively used  by DeepMind in its projects, and leverages on Google TensorFlow XLA to generate efficent code for CPUs/GPUs.
+It has been extensively used  by DeepMind in its projects, and leverages on Google TensorFlow XLA to generate efficient code for CPUs/GPUs.
 In this course we will explain JAX in details and discuss how model graphs can be parallelized in a cluster.

 This course is divided into five sections, namely: